Best approximation of functions by log-polynomials: Introduction

 In \cite{agjv} the authors proved that for any non-negative integrable log-concave function $f:\R^n\to[0,+\infty)$ with $\Vert f\Vert_\infty=f(0)=1$, there exists a unique pair $(t_0,\elip_0)$, with $t_0\in(0,1]$ and $\elip_0\subset\R^n$ an ellipsoid such that

 maximizing

-among all the pairs $(t,\elip)$ verifying (\ref{ineq:func0}), where for any convex body $K\subseteq\R^n$, $\chi_K$ denotes its characteristic function.
-This is a functional version of the celebrated John's Theorem \cite{J}, which provides the existence of a unique maximal volume ellipsoid contained in any convex body $K\subset\R^n$.
-This maximal volume ellipsoid is called the John's ellipsoid of $K$.
-Whenever one takes, for any convex body $K\subseteq\R^n$ containing the origin, $f=\chi_K$ in the aforementioned maximization the solution is $t_0=1$ and $\elip_0$ is the John's ellipsoid of $K$.
+among all the pairs $(t,\elip)$ verifying (\ref{ineq:func0}), where for any measurable set $K\subseteq\R^n$, $\chi_K$ denotes its characteristic function and $|K|$ denotes its $n$-dimensional Lebesgue measure.

+This is a functional version of John's celebrated theorem \cite{J}, which provides the existence of a unique maximal volume ellipsoid contained in any convex body $K\subset\R^n$.
+This maximal volume ellipsoid is called the John ellipsoid of $K$.
+Whenever one takes, for any convex body $K\subseteq\R^n$ containing the origin, $f=\chi_K$ in the aforementioned maximization the solution is $t_0=1$ and $\elip_0$ is the John ellipsoid of $K$.
 For other functional version of the problem, see \cite{IN}.